johnsca/interface-monitor/README.md

 A charm providing monitoring services should implement this interface.

-As soon as a ``monitor'' relation is established the '{relation_name}.available' state is set.
+As soon as a `monitor` relation is established the `{relation_name}.available` state is set.
-The service provider can use the configure method to populate the 'hostname' relation data variable.
+The service provider can use the configure method to populate the `hostname` relation data variable.
-If the 'hostname' data variable is not set the consumer of the monitor service will fall back to use the 'private_address' of the relation.
+If the `hostname` data variable is not set the consumer of the monitor service will fall back to use the `private_address` of the relation.

 # Contact Information